V01dExt/HTB-Writeups/README.md

 # HTB-Writeups
-All of my writeups of HacktheBox labs
+All of my writeups of HacktheBox labs.
+Every one of these posts is retired content only.